urql-graphql/urql/docs/README.md

 `urql` is a highly customizable and versatile GraphQL client with which you add on features like normalized caching as you grow.
-It's built to be both easy to use for newcomers to GraphQL, as well as extensible, to grow to support dynamic single-app applications and highly customized GraphQL infrastructure.
+It's built to be both easy to use for newcomers to GraphQL, and extensible, to grow to support dynamic single-app applications and highly customized GraphQL infrastructure.
 In short, `urql` prioritizes usability and adaptability.

 As you're adopting GraphQL, `urql` becomes your primary data layer and can handle content-heavy